blumenstiel/mess-benchmark/index.md

 title: "Multi-Domain Evaluation of Semantic Segmentation (MESS)"
 ---

 The MESS benchmark enables a holistic evaluation of semantic segmentation models on a variety of domains and datasets.
-The MESS benchmark includes 22 datasets for different domains like medicine, engineering, earth monitoring, biology, and agriculture.

-## Datasets

-The MESS benchmark represents different domains and characteristics relevant to semantic segmentation.
-For a holistic evaluation, we developed the following taxonomy and classified 120 datasets.
+The collection is based on a developed taxonomy and 120 classified datasets.
 The 22 selected MESS datasets are highlighted bold in the following figure.
-You find detail of the datasets, including the links and licences, in this [0verview](https://github.com/blumenstiel/MESS/blob/main/mess/DATASETS.md).
+You find detail of the datasets, including links and licences, in this [overview](https://github.com/blumenstiel/MESS/blob/main/mess/DATASETS.md).

 ![Dataset classification](assets/images/classifications_lines.svg)